In the dark: Fears of contamination plague a ‘forgotten’ flood community

 While they’ve been allowed to return since, the evacuation brought a new risk to the community: a fear of looting.

-Peters, of Phillips Rd, says one stricken home has been stripped of its doorknobs and light fittings, with footprints in the cracked silt potentially showing the looters’ path.
+Peters, of Phillips St, says one stricken home has been stripped of its doorknobs and light fittings, with footprints in the cracked silt potentially showing the looters’ path.

 Napier City Council says the risk of pollution contaminating residential areas of Awatoto is now “low”, and email and paper notices have been provided to the community’s inhabitants.